 In Search of the Transmission Mechanism of Fiscal Policy

 Most economists would agree that a hike in the federal funds rate will cause some slowdown in growth and inflation, and that the bulk of the empirical evidence is consistent with this statement.
-But perfectly reasonable economists can and do disagree even on the basic effects of a shock to government spending on goods and services: neoclassical models predict that private consumption and the real wage will fall, while some neo-keyenesian models predict the opposite.
+But perfectly reasonable economists can and do disagree even on the basic effects of a shock to government spending on goods and services: neoclassical models predict that in general, private consumption and the real wage will fall, while some neo-Keynesian models predict the opposite.
 This paper discusses alternative time series methodologies to identify government spending shocks and to estimate their effects.
-Applying these methodologies to data from the US and three other OECD countries provides little evidence in favor of the neoclassical predictions.
+Applying these methodologies to data from the United States and three other OECD countries provides little evidence in favor of the neoclassical predictions.
 Using the US input-output tables, the paper then turns to industry-level evidence around two major military buildups to shed light on the effects of government spending shocks.